reedns/solar-engineering-consultants/src/pages/index.md

   content: >
-    We are a network of engineers and consultants who have the expertise to help you through the early stages of siting and interconnection when project risk is highest, through the permitting, engineering, construction, commissioning, financial close, and operations phases of your project.
+    We are a network of engineers and consultants who have the expertise to help you through the early stages of siting and interconnection when project risk is highest, through the permitting, engineering, construction, commissioning, financial close, and operations phases as the project progresses.
 We have expertise throughout the utility scale and C&I market segments, working with a wide range of renewable energy and energy storage technologies.
   nextLead: >